-As an author or coauthor of over 50 articles in the scientific and popular literature on a great variety of topics related to mineralogy, Roy’s special interests are minerals of beryllium, scandium, tantalum, cesium, lithium, yttrium, and rare earth elements, as well as minerals from granite and nepheline syenite pegmatites, both of which abound in his native Norway.
-He is coauthor of four new-mineral descriptions and he contributed to a fifth, kristiansenite, which was named in his honor to recognize “a well-known amateur mineralogist from Norway who first noticed the new mineral.”
+As an author or coauthor of over 50 articles in the scientific and popular literature on a great variety of topics related to mineralogy, Roy’s special interests are minerals of beryllium, scandium, tantalum, cesium, lithium, yttrium, and rare earth elements, as well as the minerals from both granite and nepheline-syenite pegmatites, both of which abound in his native Norway.
+He is coauthor of four new-mineral descriptions and contributed to a fifth, kristiansenite, which was named in his honor to recognize “a well-known amateur mineralogist from Norway who first noticed the new mineral.”
 Roy has also discovered 20 minerals new to Norway.
 He was presented with a pendant of scandium metal at the Kongsberg mineral symposium, 2008, in recognition of his “enormous contribution to Norwegian mineralogy.”

 The Pinch Medal is awarded on alternate years since 2001 to recognize major and sustained contributions to the advancement of mineralogy by members of the collector–dealer community.
 This medal is named for William Wallace Pinch of Rochester, New York, in recognition of his enormous and selfless contributions to mineralogy through the identification of ideal specimens for study and through his generosity in making them available to the academic community.
 The Mineralogical Association of Canada awarded the 2009 Pinch Medal to Roy Kristiansen on February 14 at the Tucson Gem and Mineral Show.
 Bill Pinch was at the awards ceremony to celebrate the fourth time the medal has been awarded since he received it in 2001.